SCHOOLSURVEY/SCHOOL-SURVEY/README.md

-# School Management System
+# SchoolSurvey

-A comprehensive, modern school management system built with Next.js, TypeScript, Tailwind CSS, and Supabase.
+A comprehensive, modern school survey and feedback system built with Next.js, TypeScript, Tailwind CSS, and Supabase.

 ## 🚀 Features